-As you can see, I got lost again talking while writing, so let me get back to the subject.
-I was born in El Salvador but grew up in Long Island and NYC, so even though I consider myself a New Yorker, my Hispanic roots are something I’m proud and loud about.
+I was born in El Salvador but grew up in Long Island and NYC, so even though I consider myself a New Yorker, my Hispanic roots are something I’m proud and loud about, no mater where I live.
 The aspects of my culture I celebrate the most are for sure our food and our music, because you could write a hundred books on just those two topics.
 So let me tell you about my favorite spots in Cleveland to enjoy some delicious “Sabor Latino.”

 My favorite and #1 spot in Cleveland that I always recommend is Barroco because you can enjoy the most authentic Latin American food experience in Cleveland in just one spot.
 From Colombian Arepas and Salvadorean Pupusas, to delicious guacamole, tacos and perfectly cooked meats, you can travel all over South and Central America in one night while enjoying live music and the most delicious drinks in Cleveland.
-They have three locations, Lakewood, Crocker Park and if you happen to hit the one in Willoughby you can enjoy Barroco and Hola Tacos in one stop.
+They have three locations, Lakewood, Crocker Park and Willoughby, where you can enjoy Barroco and Hola Tacos in one stop.

 For delicious Puerto Rican cuisine, Rincon Criollo on Detroit Avenue is your spot.
 All their food is made from scratch with the delicious taste of a home cooked meal.
-If you’re hungry, try the Jibarito sandwich, but really you can’t go wrong with any item on their menu.
+Their Jibarito sandwich is my favorite, but really you can’t go wrong with any item on their menu.

 El Arepazo y Pupuseria on Lorain Road offers a mix of Colombian and Salvadoran food, but trust me when I tell you, they have the best pupusas in town.
 On Saturdays, you have to try their meat soup.